If chemistry is the central science, then geochemistry is the central science as applied to understanding the natural world around us.

 |The reactivity of different surface motifs on minerals can vary by several orders of magnitudes, making it difficult to get atomic level information from studying bulk reactivities of mineral surfaces.
 CA Ohlin focuses on using discrete metal-oxide clusters with constrained structures as models for mineral surface features, and these can be studied in solution using heteronuclear NMR.
 Another particular focus is the synthesis and study of novel polyoxoniobates and -tantalates.|

 XPS has a long history in Sweden, and is a powerful method for probing surface chemistry.
 Cryo-XPS extends the capabilities to studying frozen solutions, providing a sensitive and element-specific method for probing solution chemistry in situ.
 A Shchuchkarev focuses on the application of ultra-high vacuum techniques, mainly X-ray Photoelectron Spectroscopy, to study processes occurring at the solid-solution interface: adsorption, precipitation, dissolution, corrosion, etc., and their influence on the biogeochemical cycling of the elements.
+A new instrument will be installed in 2023.

-|S Sjöberg’s research is focusing on surface complexation modelling utilising models that include electrical double layer theories which allow for mechanistic multilayer, multisite descriptions of the solid-water interface.
+S Sjöberg’s research is focusing on surface complexation modelling utilising models that include electrical double layer theories which allow for mechanistic multilayer, multisite descriptions of the solid-water interface.
 The coordination of metals and metal complexes are studied in systems comprising inorganic particles like metal(hydr)oxides, clay minerals, and apatites.